hazae41/create-bobine-module/README.md

 deno install
 ```

-If needed modify your server URL in .env
+If needed modify your server URL in a .env.local file

 ```env
 SERVER=http://localhost:8080